The 10 Hidden IT Risks

 7.Over-Licensed Software Applications

 The new IT landscape makes it easier to add applications, but this also makes it more challenging to manage all of these software assets.
-One Gartner research model shows, between 2000 and 2010, about 4% of applications in an organization were retired or users stopped using them each year.
-Today, with the rapid pace of innovation, the rate is likely to be much higher.
+One Gartner research model predicts that by 2027 as much as 40% of cloud and web based AI projects in an organization will be retired or users will stop using them altogether.
+With the rapid pace of innovation today, the rate of abandonment is higher than ever meaning organizations are potentially leaving unused subscriptions – and data – across a multitude of services outside the organization.

-If undetected, those obsolete applications will be used as the basis for software procurement and support planning.
+Left undetected, those obsolete applications will not only leave potential data in unknown systems but those unused services may be used as the basis for software procurement and support planning.
 Doing the math, it can quickly get very expensive without the ability to properly analyze and address software usage.
 Using the 4% turnover rate from Gartner, an organization spending $100M on software assets could be wasting about $4M a year.

 8.Lost Productivity